-This grant opportunity is offered to qualified applicants who are currently employed at St. Francis Medical Center, who seek to prepare for a career in health care by enrolling in the Vocational Nursing program at American Career College at St. Francis.
+This grant opportunity is offered to qualified applicants who are currently employed at St. Francis Medical Center, who seek to prepare for a career in health care by enrolling in the Vocational Nursing program at the Lynwood campus.

 This grant will be in the amount of \$5,000, offered as a tuition credit proportionately disbursed each payment period.
 There is no cash value for this grant; if you withdraw from the program before completing, the unused portion of the grant will be lost.